Modalities

 TENS therapy is often used for:

--Maintain Range of Motion -Control Muscle Spasm
+Maintain Range of Motion

--Prevent atrophy and contracture -Relieve Myofascial Trigger Points
+Relieve Myofascial Trigger Points

 Pulsed Electro-Magnetic Field Therapy (PEMF)